Avanade/Beef/samples/My.Hr/README.md

 The developer should have witnessed that reasonably complicated logic can be built using this _config_ to _code-gen_ to _custom_ approach.
 Where the _custom_ effort is for the most part focused on the key business value delivery; not the related boilerplate.
 Plus, with the testing framework, how complex end-to-end intra-domain integration tests can be created to appropriately validate the underlying logic - which can easily be integrated into the developer build-test-release lifecycle.

 It is acknowledged that there is a learning curve required for using _Beef_; and in time greater acceleration will be achieved as experience is gained.
-Please review the extended documentation and provide feedback, questions, defects, etc. via a [issue](https://github.com/Avanade/Beef/issues).
+Please review the extended documentation and provide feedback, questions, defects, etc. via an [issue](https://github.com/Avanade/Beef/issues).

 Thanks and enjoy :-)